mframpton/seqfam/docs/tutorial_and_api.rst

 Given these lists, the *sge.py* module can create all necessary scripts/files for submitting and running an array job.
 This includes scripts for all map tasks, a text file specifying that only the map tasks requiring execution should run, and a master executable submit script for submitting the array job to the job scheduler.

-There are no input files for 5_test_sge.py.
-This script first makes lists of map tasks (map_task_l), map tasks to execute (map_task_exec_l), and reduce tasks (reduce_task_l).
-Here map_tasks_exec_l contains every other map task.
+There are no input files for *5_test_sge.py*.
+This script first makes lists of map tasks (*map_task_l*), map tasks to execute (*map_task_exec_l*), and reduce tasks (*reduce_task_l*).
+Here *map_tasks_exec_l* contains every other map task.
 Next, the script creates an SGE object which stores the directory where job scripts will be written (here data/sge).
-Finally, it calls the object’s make_map_reduce_jobs method with the following arguments: a prefix for all job script names (here “test”) and the above 3 lists.
+Finally, it calls the object’s *make_map_reduce_jobs* method with the following arguments: a prefix for all job script names (here “test”) and the above 3 lists.
 This writes the job scripts, and were they for a real array job (they are not), the user could then submit it to the job scheduler by running the master executable submit script data/sge/submit_map_reduce.sh.
-The test.map_task_exec.txt file specifies which map tasks to run i.e. the map tasks in the map_tasks_exec_l list.
+The *test.map_task_exec.txt* file specifies which map tasks to run i.e. the map tasks in the *map_tasks_exec_l* list.

 .. code-block:: python